OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md

 ---
-title: Outlook add-in API Preview requirement set
+title: Outlook add-in API preview requirement set
-description: 'Features and APIs that are currently in preview for Outlook add-ins.' ms.date: 02/05/2021
+description: 'Features and APIs that are currently in preview for Outlook add-ins.' ms.date: 05/17/2021
 localization_priority: Normal
 ---

-# Outlook add-in API Preview requirement set
+# Outlook add-in API preview requirement set

 The Outlook add-in API subset of the Office JavaScript API includes objects, methods, properties, and events that you can use in an Outlook add-in.